 Issue: Drowning in swimming pools

 In 2018, drowning was the third-leading cause of injury-related death to Canadian children aged 14 years and younger.
-The majority of drowning cases over approximately the last decade in Canada occurred in swimming pools and over half of those cases involved children aged four and younger.
+The majority of drowning cases (including both fatal and non-fatal) over approximately the last decade in Canada occurred in swimming pools and over half of those cases involved children aged four and younger.

 Problem: Current legislative status

 Pools without proper fencing are a particular hazard for children under five years of age.
+Unintentionally falling into a pool is a leading cause of drowning deaths in this age group.
 In most places in Canada, safer pool fencing is not yet required.

 Researchers estimate that safer pool fencing could prevent three-quarters of all drowning incidents in pools among children.